 Menstrual Cycle Topic: Anatomy (body parts and processes): Meaning When women become old enough to have babies, they bleed from their vagina every month (also called 'period').
 This is part of the menstrual cycle, which is the woman's body preparing for having a baby.
 When a woman is pregnant with a baby, the cycle and bleeding stops.
 After the baby is born, the cycle and bleeding starts again.
 Lots of things can affect this cycle in women, for example when a woman doesn't eat enough food, her menstrual cycle could stop.
 Similar words - Menstruation Topic: Anatomy (body parts and processes) Meaning Menstrual blood is the blood that goes out through the vagina every 4 weeks when a woman is not pregnant.
 Each month, the lining of the uterus becomes thick and has extra blood going to it.
 This is to prepare for a fertilised egg to attach itself to the uterus lining.
 If the egg does not attach itself to the lining, the woman is not pregnant, so that lining with its extra blood breaks away from the uterus.
 When the doctor asks someone when their last period was, they are trying to find out how old the unborn child is.
 Similar words Period Miscarriage Topic: Anatomy (body parts and processes) Meaning When a baby dies inside the body and then comes out.
-Similar words Lose the baby; miscarry Multigravida Topic: Obstetrics (pregnancy and childbirth) Meaning A woman who has been pregnant before wicannig A woman who has been pregnant before Similar words A woman who has been pregnant before A woman who has been pregnant before Topic: Obstetrics (pregnancy and childbirth) Similar words - Similar words Multipara - Topic: Obstetrics (pregnancy and childbirth) Similar words Multipara Meaning - Topic: Obstetrics (pregnancy and childbirth) Similar words Multipara Meaning Similar words - A woman who - The medical na Topic: Obstetrics (pregnancy and childbirth) has had a baby before
+Similar words Lose the baby; miscarry Multigravida Topic: Obstetrics (pregnancy and childbirth) Meaning A woman who A woman who has been pregnant before Similar words - Multipara Topic: Obstetrics (pregnancy and childbirth) Meaning A woman who has had a baby before Similar words - Ova/Ovum Topic: Anatomy (body parts and processes) Meaning The medical name for a woman's egg that is released each month to join with the man's sperm to make a baby.
+Similar words -

 Ovary Topic: Anatomy (body parts and processes) Meaning Ovaries are women's organs found in the lower part of the abdomen, one on each side of the uterus.
 Each month, they produce one egg called ovum.
 They also produce substances called hormones that give women female characteristics.
-Similar words Ovaries Perinatal Topic: Obstetrics (pregnancy and childbirth) Meaning Around the tir during or after ne a woman has a baby.
-It can mean before, • the birth.
-Similar words Birth; time arou und the birth Pessary Topic: Obstetrics (pregnancy and childbirth) Meaning A type of medication where a woman get the medicine in her vagina.
+Similar words Ovaries Perinatal Topic: Obstetrics (pregnancy and ch Meaning Around the time a woman has a baby.
+It can mean before, during or after the birth.
+Similar words Birth; time around the birth Pessary Topic: Obstetrics (pregnancy and childbirth) Meaning A type of medication where a woman get the medicine in her vagina.
 Similar words - Placenta Topic: Anatomy (body parts and processes), Obstetrics (pregnancy and childbirth) Meaning The placenta is the organ that joins the baby to its mother by the umbilical cord before birth.
 Through the placenta, the baby gets food, water and oxygen.
 The placenta is also called the 'afterbirth' because it comes out after the baby.
 Similar words - Postnatal Topic: Obstetrics (pregnancy and childbirth) Meaning Time after child birth.
 Often referring to the baby.
 Can be used interchangeably with the term 'post-partum' Similar words - Postpartum Topic: Obstetrics (pregnancy and childbirth) Meaning Time after delivery of baby, when the body begins to return to its non-pregnant state.
 Often referring to the mother.
 Can be used interchangeably with the term 'post-natal'.
-Similar words - Post-Partum Depres sion Topic: Obstetrics (pregnancy and childbirth) Meaning A sadness that t can occur after the baby has been born Similar words -
+Similar words - Post-Partum Depres sion Topic: Obstetrics (pregnancy and childbirth) Meaning A sadness that t can occur after the baby has been born Similar words